VOTING IN SEATTLE

 Seattle primary elections use an outdated voting method: every voter is allowed to select exactly one candidate.
 In reality, many voters are actually supportive of several candidates, and in these cases our system does a poor job of honoring their true preferences.

 In 2019, some candidates won primaries with less than 35% of votes.
 That means 3 out of 5 voters preferred a different candidate.
-Now in 2021, we already have 17 candidates in the running for mayor.
+In 2021, we had 15 candidates in the running for mayor.

 Approval Voting would mean you give a thumbs up to each candidate you support: